Wild Bird Recovery

 • Do not offer food or water immediately after any stressful event, including transport.
 Let the bird settle for at least 30 minutes under professional guidance before any oral intake is attempted.

 The single most protective thing you can do is resist the urge to feed or hydrate a bird you find in distress.
 It feels like help, but it is one of the most common ways people accidentally cause or worsen aspiration.
 Warmth, quiet, darkness, and a quick call to a professional are almost always the right answer while you figure out next steps.
+Wild Bird Recovery Center advises placing an injured bird on a towel in a cardboard box, keeping it warm and dark and minimizing stress, then waiting for their call for next steps Warmth, quiet, darkness, and a quick call to a professional.

 FAQ